chawyehsu/is-www-used-more-than-no-www/README.md

-# Has Vue passed React yet?
+# Is www used more than no-www?

-> Just a fun little site to compare GitHub stars of Vue and React
+> Just a fun little site to compare the amount of www sites and no-www sites

 ![preview](preview.png)